newrelic/sidecar/README.md

 Note that it only supports a *single* URL, unlike the Docker CLI tool.

+Sidecar can now use the normal Docker environment variables for configuring Docker discovery.
+If you remove the `docker_url` setting from the config entirely, it will fall back to trying to use environment variables to configure Docker.
+It uses the standard variables like `DOCKER_HOST`, `TLS_VERIFY`, etc.

 ####Configuring Static Discovery

 Static Discovery requires a configuration block in the `sidecar.toml` that